Pocket/Pocket-ObjC-SDK/README.md

 - 401: This means the user's account information is invalid and you should prompt to login again.
 - 503: This means the server is temporarily down.
 The error will contain a message explaining why.

+The Save API also will inform you through an argument that the user needs to login again or not.

 Acknowledgements
 ================